cambiotraining/bacterial-genomics/materials/20-assemblebac.md

 :::

 :::{.callout-exercise}
-#### Running assembleBAC
+#### Exercise: Running assembleBAC

 Your next task is to run the **assembleBAC** pipeline on your data.
 Make sure you start this exercise from the `S_aureus` directory.

 - If you haven't done so already, make sure to create a samplesheet for your samples.
-  This follows the same format as detailed for the [bacQC pipeline](07-bacqc.md#prepare-a-samplesheet), so you can use the same python script as shown in that section.
+  This follows the same format as detailed for the [bacQC pipeline](09-bacqc.md#prepare-a-samplesheet), so you can use the same python script as shown in that section.

 - In the folder `scripts` (within your analysis directory) you will find a script named `01-run_assemblebac.sh`.
 This script contains the code to run this pipeline.
   Edit this script, adjusting it to fit your input files and the estimated genome size of _Staphylococcus aureus_.